 - Blend until smooth (if you do not have a high-powered blender [aka Vitamix] and you are using a granulated sweetener, you may wish to heat the milk and sweetener in a pan until the sweetener is dissolved).

 - Place in ice cream maker and process according to directions.

 - When ice cream is starting to solidify, add chips and allow maker to mix in chips thoroughly.

 Notes and Tips:

 Milk: Other milks will work as well, but for alternative milks, coconut and almond will among the better choices as they have more fat content and will have the resulting product be more creamy.

 Sweeteners: I used granulated sweeteners, a half and half combination of xylitol and erythritol.
 You can use whatever you like to suit your dietary needs.
 Of course, with stevia extract, you will need a lot less (between 1/4 – 1/2 tsp).
 I always find that combining alternative sweeteners results in the best flavor.
 If using stevia, I recommend NuNaturals or SweetLeaf.

-Please note: I do not necessarily recommend xylitol and erythritol and will discuss this more in a future post However, I seem to be having some adverse reactions to stevia and so I am working with what I can.
+Please note: I know that many “whole foodies” disdain the use of xylitol and erythritol, but we have candida and I have few acceptable options for sweetening.
+I seem to be having some adverse reactions to stevia and so I am working with what I can :).

 Thickening: If you are going to use any of the recommended thickeners (gelatin, arrowroot), add them to the liquids when putting them into the ice cream maker.
 The gelatin should rest in the cold liquid for a bit to “bloom”, but the arrowroot doesn't need to “bloom.”
 If you are on a plan that doesn't allow for arrowroot or cornstarch, of course use the gelatin instead.